nupurkapoor/spa-todo-backbonejs-parse/underscore-specific-notes.md

 #### What is Underscore.js
-A Javascript library for data.
+A functional programming Javascript library for data.
 It makes it easier to perform operation on data.
 Works on JSON, Array etc. Essentially any collection of data that you have in your JavaScript application you can use Underscore to manipulate it.
 The great thing is that it can be used with other libraries like jQuery.
 Use Underscore to manipulate data and jQuery to lay out the result on the web page.

 From Underscore.js's website: